Mary Mae Ward: Casting

-Brief Character History
+Storylines

-Mary Mae Ward showed up in Port Charles after Laura Spencer bought the Ward House.
-Mary Mae and Laura became instant friends and ran an orphanage out of the Ward House.
-After her son Bradley Ward was found dead in Luke and Laura Spencer's yard, Mary Mae's grandson Justus and granddaughter Keesha came to Port Charles to attend Bradley's funeral.
-Bradley had been murdered, but who killed him?
-Keesha began dating the young, rich Jason Quartermaine.
-Mary Mae and Edward Quartermaine, both grandparents of the teens, weren't happy about the two dating each other.
-Soon all evidence of Bradley's death was pointing to Edward as the murderer.
-Edward was arrested and charged.
-He swore on his life to Mary Mae that he was not her son's killer.
-Mary Mae knew it and revealed during her testimony that Bradley was Edward's son.
-Edward had a wartime romance with Mary Mae when she was a blue singer years ago which resulted in the conception of Bradley.
-Edward was later acquitted.
+Mary Mae Ward shows up in Port Charles after Laura Spencer buys the Ward House.
+Mary Mae and Laura become instant friends and run an orphanage out of the Ward House.
+After her son Bradley Ward is found dead in Luke and Laura's yard, Mary Mae's grandson Justus and granddaughter Keesha come to Port Charles to attend Bradley's funeral.
+It is initially unknown who killed Bradley.
+Keesha begins dating the young, rich Jason Quartermaine.
+Mary Mae and Edward Quartermaine, both grandparents of the teens, are not happy about the two dating each other.
+Soon all evidence of Bradley's death points to Edward as the murderer, and he is arrested and charged.
+He swears to Mary Mae that he is not her son's killer.
+Mary Mae knows this and reveals during her testimony that Bradley was Edward's son; Edward had a wartime romance with Mary Mae when she was a blue singer years ago, which results in the conception of Bradley.
+Edward is later acquitted.
+Mary Mae finds herself singing the blues again when Lois Cerullo offered her a job at her record label, L&B. Mary Mae is popular at Luke's club and she is adored by many in Port Charles.
+When she dies in her sleep in January 1996, everyone in town turns out to pay their respects to Mary Mae.

-Mary Mae found herself singing the blues again when Lois Cerullo offered her a job at her record label, L&B. Mary Mae was a hit at Luke's club where everyone would go to listen to her beautiful voice.
+Reception

-Mary Mae was adored by many in Port Charles.
-When she died in her sleep in January 1996, the whole town turned out to pay their respects to their beloved Mary Mae.
+Stephanie Holland from The Root placed Mary Mae on her list of the most memorable black characters from American soap operas, writing that Mary Mae "shook up Port Charles with her revelations about Edward Quartermaine's past.
+She had that familiar loving honesty that Black families know so well, which made her feel like an old friend, not a TV character."